VikasVMani/pli/pli.md

     READ FILE(dataFile) INTO(record);
     CLOSE FILE(dataFile);

-instruction:  Declare a procedure to merge two sorted arrays
+instruction:  Declare a procedure to merge two sorted arrays in PL/1.

 input: